Grants Program Frequently Asked Questions

 What are examples of community engagement?

-Does Arts in California Parks have an artist directory I could reference for my program?
+Does Arts in California Parks have an artist directory?

 Budget and Allowable Cost Questions